Riot in His Veins - Part 1

 "Sorry, folks.
 That offer was first come, first served."

-The king bellowed out a primal scream.
+The king bellows out a primal scream.

 "Kill these fools right now, or I'll break every bone in your fuckin' bodies!”